Online Safety Statement

 - Microblogging sites e.g. Twitter

-At Bishop Stopford’s School we take the matter of e-safety very seriously and we teach all our stakeholders in line with Enfield’s Local Authority Safeguarding Children E-safety Policy how to use web-based technologies safely and legally.
-We teach our pupils the appropriate behaviours and thinking skills required for safe Internet use that will keep them safe in and beyond the classroom.
+At Bishop Stopford’s School we take the matter of online safety very seriously and we teach all our stakeholders in line with Enfield’s Local Authority Safeguarding Children Online Safety Policy how to use web-based technologies safely and legally.
+We teach our students the appropriate behaviours and thinking skills required for safe Internet use that will keep them safe in and beyond the classroom.